IsaackMwenda/LearningD3/README.md

 ### Learning D3 and Firebase
-- Getting started with D3 and firebase
+- A repo containing my D3 and Firebase learning files.